 Let us tackle these topics one at a time, starting from the concepts of points.

-Point: Any exact location or position on a plane surface is known as point.
+- Point: Any exact location or position on a plane surface is known as point.
 It is crucial to remember that point is a place, an address; it’s not a thing or name.
 It is usually represented by a dot and has no dimension.
 The naming of the points is usually done using uppercase alphabets.

-If the whole set of points lies on the same straight lies, these types of points is known as collinear.
-Whereas, it the complete se lies in a single plane, then it is known as coplanar points.
+- Collinear and Coplanar points: If the whole set of points lie on the same straight lines, these types of points are known as collinear.
+Whereas, if the complete set lies in a single plane, then it is known as coplanar points.

-Lines: Line is a combination of many points joined together and has their end points at infinity.
+- Lines: Line is a combination of many points joined together and has their endpoints at infinity.

-Line Segment: It is a fragment of a line that has a fixed length with two end points.
+- Line Segment: It is a fragment of a line that has a fixed length with two endpoints.

-Two lines are said to be parallel if they lie in the same plane but never intersects one another.
+- Parallel lines: Two lines are said to be parallel if they lie in the same plane but never intersect one another.
 From the aspects of coordinate geometry, the slopes of parallel lines are always equal, though their intercepts may change.
 It is commonly represented with the symbol ||.

-Two lines are said to be perpendicular to one another if they make an angle of 90o at their point of intersection.
+- Perpendicular lines: Two lines are said to be perpendicular to one another if they make an angle of 90o at their point of intersection.
 It is represented by the symbol ┴.